rangle/react-native-workshop/book/list-view/index.md

 ## Building the Main Listing

 Now that we have our navigator in place, we can start building out our components.
-First on the menu will be the Pokedex component which we defined as the default in our Navigator, and which we'll define as a container component at `/src/containers/Pokedex.js`.
+First on the menu will be the Pokedex component defined as the default in our Navigator, and we'll define Pokedex as a container component at `/src/containers/Pokedex.js`.

 We'll chiefly be using a [**ListView**](https://facebook.github.io/react-native/docs/listview.html), a React Native core component that extends a more primitive [**ScrollView**](https://facebook.github.io/react-native/docs/scrollview.html), and primarily allows us to efficiently display long lists of data.